STF1998/Desk20/report/sprints&ProjectManagement.md

     <td>Mr Water</td>
     <td>
       <ul>
-        <li>Their university room overlooks a road - they thought that the study component would offer a good enviroment to study in</li>
+        <li>Their university room overlooks a road - they thought that the study component would create a calm enviroment to study in</li>
         <li>Thought that the animations were slow and not distracting</li>
       </ul>
     </td>